mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 The base price an item can be bought or sold for is determined by its
 legality and rarity.
-Note that an item can be Uncommon/Rare/Ultra-
-Rare and Restricted/Illegal/Highly Illegal/Extremely Illegal.
+Note that an item can be Uncommon/Rare/Ultra-Rare and Restricted/Illegal/Highly Illegal/Extremely Illegal.
 Both sets of
 modifiers then apply.
 ```